Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Diagnosis and treatment of urethritis

-• statement and clarification of the diagnosis;
+• establishing and clarifying the diagnosis;

 • drug therapy;

-• re-examination.
+• conducting a re-examination.

 Drugs for the treatment of urethritis

-• medicines that restore the intestinal microflora;
+• medicines, restoring intestinal microflora;

 • anti-inflammatory drugs;